pdjr-modules/IC74HC595/README.md

 Set the state of a single parallel output.

-When it is not *bit* specifies the bit in the buffer which should be set and *state* specifies the value to be assigned.
+When it is not appropriate to set all buffer outputs in a single operation, this method can be used to set a single parallel output channel by specifying the channel and the value to which it should be set.

 #### Parameters
 * `bit` - index of the output channel to be set (0..31).